Tykhyy's Conjecture on finite mapping class group orbits: Background

-The $\mathcal{B}$-triangle chain of $[\rho]$ is really only defined up to orientation-preserving isometries of the hyperbolic plane.
-The vertices $C_1,\ldots,C_n$ are called \emph{exterior vertices} and $B_1,\ldots,B_{n-3}$ are called \emph{shared vertices}.
-The defining geometric features of a triangle chain are the following~\cite[Corollary~3.6]{action-angle}. \begin{itemize} \item The interior angle at the exterior vertex $C_i$ is $\pi-\alpha_i/2$. \item The two interior angles on each side of a shared vertex add up to $\pi$. \item The triangles are clockwise oriented for the order of points given above. \end{itemize}
+The vertices $C_1,\ldots,C_n$ are called \emph{exterior vertices} and $B_1,\ldots,B_{n-3}$ are called \emph{shared vertices}. \end{defn} \cm{When we conjugate $\rho$ by an element of $\psl$, its triangle chain changes by a global orientation-preserving isometry of the hyperbolic plane.
+We will sometimes talk about the \emph{$\mathcal{B}$-triangle chain of $[\rho]$} which is thus only really defined up to orientation-preserving isometries of the hyperbolic plane.} \begin{lem}[{\cite[Corollary~3.6]{action-angle}}] \cm{Assume that we are in the regime $\alpha_1+\cdots+\alpha_n> 2\pi(n-1)$, i.e.~that the peripheral angle vector $\alpha$ satisfies~\eqref{eq:angle-condition}.
+Then the important geometric features of a triangle chain are the following: \begin{itemize} \item The interior angle at the exterior vertex $C_i$ is $\pi-\alpha_i/2$. \item The two interior angles on each side of a shared vertex add up to $\pi$. \item The vertices triples $(C_1,C_2,B_1), (B_1,C_3,B_2),\ldots, (B_{n-3},C_{n-1},C_n)$ are clockwise oriented. \end{itemize} Moreover, any chain of $n-2$ triangles satisfying the above properties comes from a DT representation whose conjugacy class belongs to $\RepDT{\alpha}$.} \end{lem}

-It's possible for triangles in a chain to be degenerate to a single point.
-It's however not possible that all the triangles are degenerate since the total area of the triangles in the chain is $\lambda/2$, where $\lambda=\alpha_1+\ldots+\alpha_n-2\pi(n-1)$ is a positive constant.
-When this happens, the chain is said to be \emph{singular}.
-On the other hand, a chain is \emph{regular} if all $n-2$ triangles have positive area.
-It turns out, however, that for any given DT representation $\rho$, it's always possible to find a chained pants decomposition $\mathcal{B}$ of $\SpherePk$ and a compatible presentation of $\SpherePk$ such that the $\mathcal{B}$-triangle chain of $\rho$ is regular~\cite[Proposition~2]{aaron-arnaud}. \begin{lem}[\cite{aaron-arnaud}] For any DT representation $\rho$, there exists a geometric presentation of $\pi_1\SpherePk$ and standard chained pants decomposition $\mathcal{B}$ such that the $\mathcal{B}$-triangle chain of $[\rho]$ is regular. \end{lem}
+\cm{A triangle inside a chain may be degenerate.
+This happens only when all of its three vertices coincide.} It's however not possible that all the triangles in a chain are degenerate since the total area of the triangles is $\lambda/2$, where $\lambda=\alpha_1+\cdots+\alpha_n-2\pi(n-1)$ is a positive constant. \begin{defn} \cm{When a triangle in a chain is degenerate, the chain is said to be \emph{singular}.
+On the other hand, a chain is \emph{regular} if all $n-2$ triangles have positive area.} \end{defn} It turns out, however, that for any given DT representation $\rho$, it's always possible to find a chained pants decomposition $\mathcal{B}$ of $\SpherePk$ and a compatible presentation of $\SpherePk$ such that the $\mathcal{B}$-triangle chain of $\rho$ is regular. \begin{lem}[{\cite[Proposition~2]{aaron-arnaud}}] For any DT representation $\rho$, there exists a geometric presentation of $\pi_1\SpherePk$ and standard chained pants decomposition $\mathcal{B}$ such that the $\mathcal{B}$-triangle chain of $\rho$ is regular. \end{lem}